 To answer these questions, let’s first look at how human respiration works.
 Our lungs are made up of hundreds of thousands of air passageways, called the bronchi.
-It is through these pathways that lungs are capable of bringing sufficient quantity of oxygen into the blood.
+It is through these pathways that the lungs are capable of bringing a sufficient quantity of oxygen into the blood.
 Bronchi can vary in size, but all of them are lined with microscopic hairs called cilia.
 Cilia keep the lungs clean of dust and microbes by pushing all of this “garbage” out.
 At times when the surrounding air is dirtier than usual, the cilia can become overburdened, and may not be able to do their job completely.
 Mother Nature, however, took this into account as well.
 When the workload on the cilia is too great, our bodies constrict the bronchi, reducing the amount of incoming air, and activate the cough reflex.
 In normal conditions, this response is sufficient to clean the lungs out and help cilia catch up with their cleaning job.

-For thousands of years these natural responses were sufficient to keep humans healthy.
+For thousands of years, these natural responses were sufficient to keep humans healthy.
 But with the advent of modern technology came a serious challenge – severe air pollution.
-Industrial plants fill our environment with various toxic substances, including carbon oxides, metal particles and products of oil combustion.
+Industrial plants fill our environment with various toxic substances, including carbon oxides, metal particles, and products of oil combustion.
 Many of our houses are made of “economic” materials, which are often strong allergens.
-At the same time, the design of a well functioning ventilation system is rarely a priority for a house builder.
+At the same time, the design of a well-functioning ventilation system is rarely a priority for a house builder.
 These “dust collector” passageways increase the problem by concentrating pollutants from the outside within your home.

 Think of the following scenario.
 Every summer you turn your air conditioner on, allowing for condensate to form on the cooled metal surfaces of your air ducts.
 Pools of condensate water create perfect breeding conditions for various microorganisms.
-It has been shown that it only takes 72 hours for spores of mould to appear in such conditions.
-As soon as you turn your air conditioning off, your air duct becomes an incubator for mould colonies.
+It has been shown that it only takes 72 hours for spores of mold to appear in such conditions.
+As soon as you turn your air conditioning off, your air duct becomes an incubator for mold colonies.

-Unfortunately, mould is not the only thing that occupies your ventilation passageways.
+Unfortunately, mold is not the only thing that occupies your ventilation passageways.
 You will be surprised by the things we have pulled out of air ducts in some houses.
 In one such example, we have removed close to 30 plastic coffee cups from a single vent system.
 It turned out that the construction crew frequented a nearby coffee house, but never took the time to take their garbage out with them.

 How do you avoid “the syndrome”?
 While it is impossible to completely avoid exposure to allergens, it is not too difficult to ensure that your house does not provide allergens with perfect breeding conditions.
 Here are some recommendations to keep your house healthy.